lexie23c/Hivebets/REWARDS.md

 ---

-*HiveBets - Where predictions meet rewards.*
+*Hivebets - Where predictions meet rewards.*